jmartinkova/guide/docs/more/self-hosted-dsw/configuration.rst

 * ``templates/mail/<name>/attachments`` = attachments specific for email type
 * ``templates/mail/<name>/images`` = inline images specific for email type

-All attachments are loaded from the template-specific and common folders and included to email with detected `MIME type <https://en.wikipedia.org/wiki/Media_type>`__.
-It similarly works for inline images but those are not displayed as attachments just as `related part <https://en.wikipedia.org/wiki/MIME#Related>`__ to HTML part (if present).
-We highly recommend to use ASCII-only names without whitespaces and with standard extensions.
-Also, sending minimum amount of data via email is suggested.
+All attachments are loaded from the template-specific and common folders and included in to email with the detected `MIME type <https://en.wikipedia.org/wiki/Media_type>`__.
+It similarly works for inline images, but those are not displayed as attachments, just as `related part <https://en.wikipedia.org/wiki/MIME#Related>`__ to the HTML part (if present).
+We highly recommend using ASCII-only names without whitespaces and with standard extensions.
+Also, sending a minimum amount of data via email is suggested.

 Templates variables
 -------------------